-53. On or around June 5, 2017, Election Systems & Software ("ES&S") submitted a voting system, EVS 6.0.0.0, for federal certification by the U.S. Election Assistance Commission ("EAC").
+64. On or around June 5, 2017, Election Systems & Software ("ES&S") submitted a voting system, EVS 6.0.0.0, for federal certification by the U.S. Election Assistance Commission ("EAC").
 EVS 6.0.0.0 is a suite that includes voting machines, hardware, and software.
 It included a new model of electronic voting machine, the ExpressVote XL.
 This voting system, including the ExpressVote XL, was certified by the EAC on July 2, 2018.

-- 54. From June 25 to June 29, 2018, the Secretary conducted an examination of ES&S EVS 6.0.0.0, including the ExpressVote XL voting machine.
+65. From June 25 to June 29, 2018, the Secretary conducted an examination of ES&S EVS 6.0.0.0, including the ExpressVote XL voting machine.
 The examination included a "public demonstration and functional examination, accessibility examination and security testing."
 See Penn.
 Sec'y of State, Report Concerning the Examination Results of Election Systems & Software EVS 6021 with DS200 Precinct Scanner, DS450 and DS850 Central Scanners, ExpressVote HW 2.1 Marker and Tabulator, ExpressVote XL Tabulator and ElectionWare EMS (Nov.
-30, 2018) ("Original Certification Report"), at 2, attached hereto as Exhibit C. - 55.
-The functional and accessibility examinations were performed in the Commonwealth Capital Complex in Harrisburg, Pennsylvania.
+30, 2018) ("Original Certification Report"), at 2, attached hereto as Exhibit C.

+66. The functional and accessibility examinations were performed in the Commonwealth Capital Complex in Harrisburg, Pennsylvania.
 The functional examination was "open to the public and was videotaped by Department staff."
-Id. at 3. - 56.
-The examiners "concluded that the EVS 6000 did not comply with Sections 1107-A(3) and (13) of the Pennsylvania Election Code, 25 P.S. §§ 3031.7(3) & (13), because the ExpressVote XL and ExpressVote 2.1 did not accurately implement the Pennsylvania Method (PA Method) of straight party voting and the general election results did not allow adjudicating two write-in votes from ExpressVote XL ballots."
+Id. at 3.

+67. The examiners "concluded that the EVS 6000 did not comply with Sections 1107-A(3) and (13) of the Pennsylvania Election Code, 25 P.S. §§ 3031.7(3) & (13), because the ExpressVote XL and ExpressVote 2.1 did not accurately implement the Pennsylvania Method (PA Method) of straight party voting and the general election results did not allow adjudicating two write-in votes from ExpressVote XL ballots."
 Id.

-- 57. ES&S made software modifications to address the problems identified by the examination and made another software change to address a problem experienced in a primary election in the State of Kansas.
-The revised system and software was submitted to the EAC for federal certification and to the Secretary for state certification as EVS 6.0.2.1. - 58.
-ES&S EVS 6.0.2.1 is a suite that includes voting machines, hardware, and software.
+68. ES&S made software modifications to address the problems identified by the examination and made another software change to address a problem experienced in a primary election in the State of Kansas.
+The revised system and software was submitted to the EAC for federal certification and to the Secretary for state certification as EVS 6.0.2.1.

+69. ES&S EVS 6.0.2.1 is a suite that includes voting machines, hardware, and software.
 Its central components are the Electionware election management software (used by election workers), several different types of ballot marking devices, and several optical scanners.
-The ExpressVote XL all-in-one hybrid voting machine, which is the subject of this suit, was certified as part of EVS 6.0.2.1. - 59.
-From September 25 to September 28, 2018, a follow-up examination was conducted at the Colorado offices of SLI Global Solutions.
-Staff from the Department of State observed the follow-up examination via web conference, and the follow-up examination was videotaped. - 60.
-On November 30, 2018, the Secretary certified EVS 6.0.2.1, including the ExpressVote XL voting machine, for use in Pennsylvania elections. - 61.
-On July 16, 2019, CBE and NEDC filed a Petition signed by 200 duly registered electors in the Commonwealth of Pennsylvania (including several of the Individual Plaintiffs), requesting a re-examination of the ExpressVote XL, along with a check for \$450.
+The ExpressVote XL all-in-one hybrid voting machine, which is the subject of this suit, was certified as part of EVS 6.0.2.1.

+70. From September 25 to September 28, 2018, a follow-up examination was conducted at the Colorado offices of SLI Global Solutions.
+Staff from the Department of State observed the follow-up examination via web conference, and the follow-up examination was videotaped.

+71. On November 30, 2018, the Secretary certified EVS 6.0.2.1, including the ExpressVote XL voting machine, for use in Pennsylvania elections.

+72. On July 16, 2019, CBE and NEDC filed a Petition signed by 200 duly registered electors in the Commonwealth of Pennsylvania (including several of the Individual Plaintiffs), requesting a re-examination of the ExpressVote XL, along with a check for \$450.
 See Exhibit A, Examination Request Petition.

-- 62. The Petition to the Secretary enumerated ten grounds for reexamination. - 63.
-On August 22, 2019, undersigned counsel submitted a letter to the Executive Deputy Chief Counsel of the Pennsylvania Department of State regarding the pending re-examination process.
-See the August 22 letter attached hereto as Exhibit D. - 64.
-The August 22 letter stated in part:
+73. The Petition to the Secretary enumerated ten grounds for reexamination.

+74. On August 22, 2019, undersigned counsel submitted a letter to the regarding the pending re-examination process.
+See the August 22 letter attached hereto as Exhibit D.